kroxon/trip_organizer/README.md

 ## 🚧 Project Status: Under Development 🚧

-This project is currently in active development.
-Core features are being implemented and refined.
+This project is currently under active development.
+The basic functions are so far adapted to Android.
+In the future, the application will also be running on IOs.

 ## Overview